Boy wonder Alexis carrying Chilean hopes in Brazil

 Blessed with exceptional pace and ball control, Alexis is at his best when running at defenders down the right, either cutting inside to shoot or darting to the byline and sending over dangerous crosses.

-He made his professional debut for local club Cobreloa at the age of 16 before Serie A side Udinese recognized his potential and snapped him up.
+He made his professional debut for local club Cobreloa at the age of 16 before Serie A side Udinese recognised his potential and snapped him up.

 Udinese initially loaned him to Chilean club Colo Colo before he spent another season on loan, this time at River Plate in Argentina under current Atletico Madrid coach Diego Simeone.